Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Numerical Simulations

-In Fig. \ref{fig:W_identity_model_Gaussian}, we empirically verify the tightness of the lower bound proposed in Thm. \ref{thm:minimax_error_lower_bound}.
-We choose $\Wv = \Iv_n$, which implies $\sigma_M = \sigma_m = 1$, and the model $\thetav$ is drawn from a standard normal distribution subsequently normalized to have unit magnitude.
-The lower bound, depicted by the red plot, is pretty close to the $\ell_2$-risk achieved by other learning codes.
-We also plot the results of \textbf{Na\"ive Uniform} quantization and \textbf{Near-Democratic} model quantization.
-For \textbf{NDQ}, we distinguish between the cases when the frame $\Sv$ used to obtain the near-democratic embedding in \eqref{eq:l_2_minimization_problem} is $(i)$ \textbf{Random orthonormal}, and $(ii)$ \textbf{Randomized Hadamard} ($\Pv\Dv\Hv$).
-A random orthonormal frame is constructed by first constructing an $n \times d$ Gaussian matrix, computing its singular value decomposition, and then multiplying the matrices of its left and right singular vectors.\\
+We plot the results of na\"ive uniform quantization and near-democratic model quantization.
+For \textbf{NDQ}, we distinguish between the cases when $\Sv$ used to obtain the near-democratic embedding in \eqref{eq:l_2_minimization_problem} is \begin{enumerate*}[(i)] \item Random orthonormal, and \item Randomized Hadamard ($\Pv\Dv\Hv$). \end{enumerate*} A random Haar orthonormal matrix is constructed by first obtaining an $n \times d$ matrix with i.i.d. $\Ncal(0,1)$ entries, computing its singular value decomposition, and then multiplying the matrices of its left and right singular vectors.
+For comparison, we also plot the \textbf{lower bound} of Thm. \ref{thm:minimax_error_lower_bound}.
+There is a noticeable difference in performance between the \textit{na\"ive} and \textit{randomized embedding-based} strategies, especially at low bit-budgets $B$.
+When $B < 1$, i.e. less than $1$-bit is available to quantize each coordinate, some coordinates are randomly set to $0$, so that the average bit requirement of the learning code is still $B$.

-Although Fig. \ref{fig:W_identity_model_Gaussian} shows the tightness of the lower bound and good upper bounds, especially at higher bit-budgets, to demonstrate the significant difference in performance between the na\"ive strategy and our proposed \textbf{NDQ} strategy, the model parameters, i.e. the coordinate values of $\thetav$ need to be arbitrarily distributed and have widely varying magnitudes.
-In Fig. \ref{fig:W_identity_model_student-t}, we consider the true model $\thetav$ to be drawn from a Student-t distribution with $1$ degree of freedom.
-Student-t is a much heavier tailed distribution than a Gaussian and as a result, some coordinate values of $\thetav$ can have very high magnitudes. \textbf{NDQ} performs noticeably better than the na\"ive strategy in such a setting especially for smaller bit-budgets $B$.
-Note that when $B < 1$, less than $1$-bit is available to quantize each coordinate.
-In this case, some coordinates are randomly pruned i.e. set to $0$, so that the average bit requirement of the learning code is still $B$.\\

-We claim that the lower bound of Thm. \ref{thm:minimax_error_lower_bound} and the proposed upper bounds are close to each other for well-conditioned matrices, which is why the plots in Figs. \ref{fig:W_identity_model_Gaussian} and \ref{fig:W_identity_model_student-t} are tight.
-In Fig. \ref{fig:W_pertOrth_model_Student-t}, we consider $\Wv$ to be a perturbed orthonormal matrix whose singular values are close to each other but not exactly equal.
-To do this, we first consider $\Wv_1 \in \Real^{n \times d} \sim \Ncal(0,1)^{n \times d}$, compute its SVD, $\Uv \Sigmav \Vv^{\top}$, replace the entries of $\Sigma$ by adding a Gaussian noise of standard deviation $0.05$ to get $\Sigmatv$, and finally set $\Wv = \Uv \Sigmatv \Vv^{\top}$.
-In this case, due to different values of $\sigma_M$ and $\sigma_m$, there is a slight difference in the plots of upper and lower bounds.
-Moreover, since $\thetav \sim \text{Student-t}$, once again, there is a difference in performance between the na\"ive and our proposed strategies.\\

-We also evaluate the setting when $\thetav \sim \text{Gaussian}^3$, which is another heavy-tailed distribution.
-The entries are first drawn from a Gaussian distribution and then individually raised to the third power.
-This is shown in Fig. \ref{fig:W_pertOrth_model_Gaussian3} and the plots are similar to Fig. \ref{fig:W_pertOrth_model_Student-t} as expected.\\